Alexnosov1/smart-video-upscaler/README.md

 If you want to customize the settings (such as model paths or advanced parameters), you can adjust them directly in the code or modify the relevant variables in main.py.

 ### 4. Example of result
-Here is an example of the processed video:
 <img src="https://github.com/Alexnosov1/smart-video-upscaler/blob/main/img/combined_side_by_side.gif" width=256>

+Here is an example of the processed video.

 This GIF demonstrates the effect of applying the video processing steps.
 Feel free to try it yourself with your own videos!

 ## Acknowledgments